thesmartwon/thesmartwon.com/scripts/README.md

 However, for some pages, I want to include Javascript.
 And I want to fully control how it's bundled.

-I also want to write my posts in Markdown rather than JSX and include some frontmatter on them and pass them to my React templates for index pages that show all posts.
+I also want to write my posts in [MDX](https://mdxjs.com/) and include some frontmatter on them and pass them to my React templates for index pages that show all posts.

 ### What it does